Aditi0712/personalised-travel-budget-prediction/README.md

-# personalised-travel-budget-prediction
+# Travel-budget-prediction
-ML project to predict the budget to travel to various destinations.
+This is  my project in whch i have a deployed model of machine learning which predicts the budget for each person